Lakshadeep/lakshadeep.github.io/_posts/2022-04-30-icra22-finalist.md

   - mobile manipulation
 ---

-Our [ICRA 2022](https://icra2022.org/) paper "Multi-view object pose distribution tracking for pre-grasp planning on mobile robots" has nominated as one of the 3 finalist for outstanding manipulation paper at ICRA 2022.
+Our [ICRA 2022](https://icra2022.org/) paper "Multi-view object pose distribution tracking for pre-grasp planning on mobile robots" has been nominated as one of <b>the 3 finalist for the outstanding manipulation paper award </b> at ICRA 2022.

 Check out this short presentation video!